duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 FORCE INSTALL extension_name;
 ```

-Force installing can also be used to overwrite an extension with an extension with the same name from another repository,
+Force installing can also be used to overwrite an extension with an extension of the same name from another repository,

 For example, first, `spatial` is installed from the core repository: